Use the Library

 Learn how to register for access to library restricted resources and services.

-To designate a Research Assistant (RA) to check out and renew books, request delivery of books and articles, and book media for classroom use on your behalf, request a Faculty Research Assistant (RA) Card.
+To designate a Research Assistant (RA) to check out and renew books, request delivery of books and articles, and book media for classroom use on your behalf, request to set him or her up as a Proxy.

 A range of library services are available to faculty emeriti.

 Visiting scholars are eligible for borrowing, delivery, interlibrary loan, and off campus access to library resources.
 To use library services, you will need to:

 - Obtain a Rutgers RUConnection ID card by submitting a signed RUconnection ID Card Request Form to the RU Connection Card Office on your campus.
 Please see the Identity and Access Management page about Guest ID Cards for more information.

 - Bring your RUconnection ID card and signed RUconnection ID Request form to any Rutgers library circulation desk where staff will issue a library barcode and password.

 - Use your barcode and password to log in to the Libraries' website from off campus, request delivery and interlibrary loan, and check out materials.